 Step 2: Checking the Club in Your Stance

 - The "Too Short" Sign: If your clubs are too short, you will notice a significant gap between the butt-end of the club and your top hand when you assume a good posture.
-You will instinctively want to either bend over more (bad posture) or slide your hands way down the steel shaft just to make the clubhead reach the ground.
-If you have to ruin your posture to get the club to sit properly, it's too anihsrtos'
+You will instinctively want to either bend over more or slide your hands way down the steel shaft just to make the clubhead reach the ground.
+If you have to ruin your posture to get the club to sit properly, it's too short.

 Step 3: The Wrist-to-Floor Measurement